 If you're look for an easy Italian pasta salad recipe then you found it!

-I have found that the best & easiest to make pasta salads use bottled salad dressing.
+I have found that the best way & easiest way to make pasta salads are with store-bought bottled salad dressing.
 It sounds crazy and I know some may totally disagree because it's not "homemade" but I am telling you that it really does make pasta salad so easy to make and so flavorful.

 HOW TO MAKE ITALIAN PASTA SALAD